 Only Taipei has a few direct flights to Taitung.
 A better way to get here is by train.
 The Taiwan Rail Line has 19 stops in the county, including Chishang, Guanshan, Peinan, Chihpen, Taimali and Tawu.
 The train from Taipei to Taitung takes 3.5-7.5 hours and costs TWD 604-929.
 From Taichung costs TWD 641-892 with a duration of 5-11 hours, from Hualien takes 1.5-3 hours and costs TWD 264-343, and from Pingtung costs TWD 242-314 with a travel time of 2-3 hours.

 To visit the scenic spots, taking the passenger transport bus or shuttle bus is a good choice.
 You can also hire a private car which costs TWD 5,000-6,000 for a day.

-The special products of Taitung include seafood, tea, sweet potatoes, mushrooms, millet, custard apples, and pineapples.
+Local Food: The special products of Taitung include seafood, tea, sweet potatoes, mushrooms, millet, custard apples, and pineapples.
 What’s more, potato crackers, short rice noodles, meatballs, Peinan pork blood soups and vegetarian noodles are the most popular local foods.
 You can find all these delicacies at night markets, most of which are located at Bright Road, Fokien Road and Sihwei Road.
 The night markets at Bright Road mainly sell seafood and those at Fokien Road have seafood, fruits, and drinks.
 Moreover, Taitung Tourism Night Market, Zhiben Night Market and Taiping Night Market also have delicious foods on offer.
 Moreover, don't miss the box dish at Chishang Station if the train stops there.